bolemo/aegis/README.md

 * `-vvv` + verbose mode (level 3)
 * `-q` + quiet mode (no output)load_set or update):

-## Blocklists
+## Lists (online blocklists, custom blacklists,custom whitelists)
+### Blocklists sources (online blocklists)
 The file `/opt/bolemo/etc/aegis.sources` contains the list of server url to get lists from (hash:net or hash:ip).
 It has several by default.
 You change this list to suit your needs (like blocking a specific country ip range).

 You can find a lot of lists on internet.
 One great source are the lists from FireHOL: http://iplists.firehol.org/

-### Custom blocklists
+### Custom blacklists
+You can have your own custom blacklists of IPs or netsets (IPs with cidr netmask) that aegis will block for you.
+There are optional and needed only id you want to add you own IP addresses to aegis blocking directives.
+You can create global lists (will apply for WAN and VPN), or lists that will only apply to WAN or to VPN traffic.

+#### Custom global blacklists (will block on WAN & VPN)
-You can have your own custom black list of IPs or netsets (IPs with cidr netmask): just create a file named `aegis.blacklist` in `/opt/bolemo/etc/` with your own list.
-Next tile you will perform a `aegis refresh`, it will integrate your custom list to the master blocklist.
+Just create a file named `aegis.blacklist` in `/opt/bolemo/etc/` with your own list.
+Next time you will perform a `aegis refresh`, it will integrate your custom list to the master blocklist (shield blocking directives) for WAN and VPN traffic.
-You can have several custom black lists, beside aegis.blacklist, any file named aegis-*[SOMETHING]*.blacklist (*[SOMETHING]* being any alphanumerical name) in `/opt/bolemo/etc/` will also be taken in consideration.
+You can have additionnal custom global blacklists, beside aegis.blacklist, any file named aegis-*[SOMETHING]*.blacklist (*[SOMETHING]* being any alphanumerical name) in `/opt/bolemo/etc/` will also be taken in consideration.

+#### Custom WAN blacklists (will block only on WAN)
+Just create a file named `aegis.wan-blacklist` in `/opt/bolemo/etc/` with your own list.
+Next time you will perform a `aegis refresh`, it will integrate your custom list to the master blocklist (shield blocking directives) **only for WAN traffic**.
+You can have additionnal custom WAN blacklists, beside aegis.wan-blacklist, any file named aegis-*[SOMETHING]*.wan-blacklist (*[SOMETHING]* being any alphanumerical name) in `/opt/bolemo/etc/` will also be taken in consideration.

+#### Custom VPN blacklists (will block only on VPN)
+Just create a file named `aegis.vpn-blacklist` in `/opt/bolemo/etc/` with your own list.
+Next time you will perform a `aegis refresh`, it will integrate your custom list to the master blocklist (shield blocking directives) **only for VPN traffic**.
+You can have additionnal custom VPN blacklists, beside aegis.vpn-blacklist, any file named aegis-*[SOMETHING]*.vpn-blacklist (*[SOMETHING]* being any alphanumerical name) in `/opt/bolemo/etc/` will also be taken in consideration.

+#### Custom whitelists
+You can have your own custom whitelist of IPs or netsets (IPs with cidr netmask) that aegis will bypass for you.
+Such lists are optional and only needed if you want/need to bypass a blocking directive, so any IP address in a whitelist will never be blocked by aegis, even if it is in a blocklist or a custom blacklist.
+You can create global lists (will apply for WAN and VPN), or lists that will only apply to WAN or to VPN traffic.

-### Custom whitelists
+#### Custom global whitelists (will bypass on WAN & VPN)
-You can have your own custom white list of IPs or netsets (IPs with cidr netmask): just create a file named `aegis.whitelist` in `/opt/bolemo/etc/` with your own list.
-Next time you will perform a `aegis refresh`, it will integrate your custom list to the master whitelist.
+Just create a file named `aegis.whitelist` in `/opt/bolemo/etc/` with your own list.
+Next time you will perform a `aegis refresh`, it will integrate your custom list to the master whitelist (shield bypassing directives) for WAN and VPN traffic.
-You can have several custom white lists, beside aegis.whitelist, any file named aegis-*[SOMETHING]*.whitelist (*[SOMETHING]* being any alphanumerical name) in `/opt/bolemo/etc/` will also be taken in consideration.
+You can have additionnal custom global whitelists, beside aegis.whitelist, any file named aegis-*[SOMETHING]*.whitelist (*[SOMETHING]* being any alphanumerical name) in `/opt/bolemo/etc/` will also be taken in consideration.

+#### Custom WAN whitelists (will bypass only on WAN)
+Just create a file named `aegis.wan-whitelist` in `/opt/bolemo/etc/` with your own list.
+Next time you will perform a `aegis refresh`, it will integrate your custom list to the master whitelist (shield bypassing directives) **only for WAN traffic**.
+You can have additionnal custom WAN whitelists, beside aegis.wan-whitelist, any file named aegis-*[SOMETHING]*.wan-whitelist (*[SOMETHING]* being any alphanumerical name) in `/opt/bolemo/etc/` will also be taken in consideration.

+#### Custom VPN whitelists (will bypass only on VPN)
+Just create a file named `aegis.vpn-whitelist` in `/opt/bolemo/etc/` with your own list.
+Next time you will perform a `aegis refresh`, it will integrate your custom list to the master whitelist (shield bypassing directives) **only for VPN traffic**.
+You can have additionnal custom VPN whitelists, beside aegis.vpn-whitelist, any file named aegis-*[SOMETHING]*.vpn-whitelist (*[SOMETHING]* being any alphanumerical name) in `/opt/bolemo/etc/` will also be taken in consideration.

 ## Web Companion
 Aegis can install an optional Web Companion, to do so, once aegis is installed, just run `aegis web -install`; this will install or reinstall the Web Companion.